rafaeltakahashi/pos-winsurf/info.md

 **Use the levenberg_marquardt library to write a program that solves non-linear regression problems using least-squares.**

-To validate the program, we will use an example non-regression problem defined by:
+To validate the program, we will use an example regression problem defined by:

 `f(x, y, z) = a*x + b*y + cat`